New Referee FAQs

 Who pays the referee?

-For season league games, cash is usually paid on the field by the league representative (Coach/ Team Manager).
-Referee associations usually pay the official for tournament games.
+For season league games, cash is usually paid before each game by the league representative (Coach/ Team Manager).
+Referee associations usually pay the official for santioned tournament games.

 Will an entry referee start working as a center referee?